-In 2017, we supported families and teachers at 40 programming sites across the Bay Area, DC, Philadelphia, and New York.
+In 2020, we supported families and teachers at 108 programming sites across the Bay Area, Fresno, Salinas, San Jose, Stockton, Detroit, Manor, DC, Philadelphia, Wilmington, Providence, Norwalk, Baltimore, and New York.

 “Now I have a new set of skills.
 Like making predictions about a book — I had never thought of that.
 These things are very exciting to me.
 So the skills don’t just go to me, they go to the whole family, the whole block really.”

 Meet David Williams.
 He is a single father trying to help his sons—Daiquin and David Jr.—beat the odds.
 Their neighborhood school was closed, and David did not himself graduate high school.
 Listen as he describes what Springboard has meant for his family.

 “Reading is learning and learning is knowledge that no one can take away.
 Springboard helps children gain this knowledge.”

 “Seeing parents teaching their children to read, it’s the most powerful thing I’ve seen in education.”